Are you looking for the best landing pages?

 4. Social Proof:

-Social proof is the compelling concept.
+Social proof is a compelling concept.
 It is proof that other people believe in you and your product/services.
 People always feel secure on social proof.

 The concept is that the conversion rate with social proof is higher.